-The Item-Level Auction (UM) is a variant of the Reverse Auction event.
-This article goes through the entire process of participating in an item-level auction (UM) to ensure efficient collaboration between all the users of the platform.
+This article goes through the process of participating in a reverse auction to ensure efficient collaboration between all platform users.

 Suppliers can use Prokuria without creating an account on the platform.

 When a Buyer decides to publish an Item-Level auction using Prokuria, all invited Suppliers receive an invitation email with a link to a secured response page where they can review all the details of the Item-Level Auction, fill in the answer, and submit their bids.

 2. View the details of the item-level auction.
 Accept or Decline Participation

 Once the supplier receives the invitation by mail, he can click on the “View event” button to open a dedicated page containing all the information related to the event, giving him the opportunity to quote and respond.